 [Aerial view of Denver International Airport in Denver, Colo.]
-Serving as Colorado’s only international airport the global gateway to Colorado, Denver International Airport or D.I.A. is the used by thousands upon thousands of people everyday.
+Serving as Colorado’s only international airport and the global gateway to Colorado, Denver International Airport or D.I.A. is used by thousands upon thousands of people everyday.
 It’s easy to reach from downtown Denver, located only about 30 minutes by car, traffic pending.

 You can catch flights out of Denver to and from the rest of Colorado’s regional airports:

 - Aspen-Pitkin County Airport (ASE) – Aspen, CO (Central CO in Roaring Fork Valley)

 - Colorado Springs Airport (COS) – Colorado Springs, CO (Central Front Range)

 - Durango-La Plata County Airport (DRO) – Durango, CO (Four Corners Region)